Kim Simplis Barrow: Special Envoy for Women and Children

 On March 6, 2014, Simplis Barrow, along with the National Women's Commission, put together the first 20,000 STRONG Women's Empowerment Rally which brought together thousands of women and girls countrywide, the largest non-political crowd ever gathered in Belize in a magnificent show of solidarity for women's empowerment.
 From this movement, the Special Envoy made a significant step forward to financially empower Belize's women and girls, hosting a National Call to Action Conference on Women's and Girls’ Financial Health.
-Mrs. Simplis Barrow took that call to action to the rest of the world with a First Ladies Conference held as a side event at the 69th United Nations General Assembly.
+Simplis Barrow took that call to action to the rest of the world with a First Ladies Conference held as a side event at the 69th United Nations General Assembly.
 The gathering of spouses of heads of state and governments was encouraged to support areas of micro-financing for female entrepreneurs, violence prevention initiatives, and women's health and education.
 Thousands gathered again on March 11, 2016, when the second 20,000 STRONG Rally was held, coinciding with the unveiling of the 20-4-20 Women's Economic Empowerment Program.

 These crucial issues make for a busy schedule, but the Spirit of Christmas is never missing at the Special Envoy office.
 Each year Simplis Barrow hosts a Christmas concert for the young residents of children's homes across the country to ensure that while they are away from their families during the holidays, they still get to enjoy the cheers of the season.
 This concert along with the annual launch of Inspiration Calendars featuring artwork by children with disabilities and agendas sold a source of funding for the Inspiration Center, are the Special Envoy's signature end-of-year events.

 Simplis Barrow states in her book "Reflections on 13 Years of Advocacy, Activism and Visionary Public Service to Belize 2008-2020" that she attended a fundraising event for the Inspiration Center on 30 October 2010 in Dublin organised by Michael McCarthy, Anne Kinsella, Emma Fitzpatrick, Patricia Fitzpatrick, Susan Morrice and others from Belize Natural Energy and International Natural Energy.

-In 2009 the Sunday World revealed Patricia Fitzpatrick was a recruiter for the Educo Seminar.
+In 2009, the Sunday World revealed that Patricia Fitzpatrick was a recruiter for the Educo Seminar.
 Educo has been described as "Cult-like".